 Defining a noncustodial parent

-I’ve used the term “noncustodial parent” a few times today already so we ought to actually define the term before we get much further into the blog post.
+I’ve used the term “noncustodial parent” a few times today already so we ought to define the term before we get much further into the blog post.
 If you are the parent of a child and you do not have primary custody of the child you are by definition the non-custodial parent.

 This does not mean that you do not have any rights to your child, however.
 Without a doubt, you are one of the two most important people in your child’s life (along with the custodial parent).
 The State of Texas believes this as well.

 The custodial parent of your child has the right to determine the primary residence of your child.
-This means that the other parent can decide with whom your child primarily resides with.
+This means that the other parent can decide with whom your child primarily resides.
 This is one of the few rights where the other parent has a superior right to your child when compared to you.

 On the other hand, you have what is known as visitation rights to your child.
-This speaks to the public policy in our state that both parents to a child have a right and obligation to build a relationship with their child based on love and trust.
-This right entails you being able to know where your child is living and to be able to spend time with your child when possible.
+This speaks to the public policy in our state that both parents of a child have a right and obligation to build a relationship with their child based on love and trust.
+This right entails you being able to know where your child is living and be able to spend time with your child when possible.

 An outdated and stereotypical view of parenting leads many to believe that only fathers can be noncustodial parents of a child.
 This resigns men to a fate of paying child support until the child turns 18 and never having an opportunity to have the child reside with him in his residence.

 This is no longer the complete truth if it truly ever was.
-The vast majority of noncustodial parents are fathers but there are more mothers acting in that role today than in decades past.
+The vast majority of noncustodial parents are fathers but more mothers are acting in that role today than in decades past.
 The information that we will be discussing today is equally applicable (for the most part) to fathers and mothers.